aadhi-shangar/fitfusion/readme.md

 ---

-## 🧩 Future Improvements
+## Future Improvements

-* ✅ AI-powered fitness chatbot integration
+* Integration of an AI-powered fitness chatbot
-* ✅ User authentication & profile management
+* User authentication and profile management
-* ✅ Workout history tracking
+* Workout history tracking and progress visualization
-* ✅ Admin dashboard
+* Administrative dashboard for managing user data

 ---

-## 🤝 Contributing
+## Contributing

+Contributions are welcome!
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+If you plan to make major changes, please open an issue first to discuss the proposed modifications.
+You can also submit a pull request with your improvements or bug fixes.

 ---

-## 📄 License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for more information.

 ---

-## 💡 Author
+## Author

-**Balaji A**
+**Aadhi Shangar M**

 ---